-Well, if you’ve been reading along since our last reading roundup, you would have to guess that some of Sarah’s top choices in the past week have been about the Titanic.
+Well, if you’ve been reading along since our last reading roundup, you would have to guess that some of Ashar’s top choices in the past week have been about the Titanic.

 Here’s a look at what she’s been reading:

 - The Guinness Book of World Records 2012 edition

 - Middle School, The Worst Years of My Life by James Patterson

 - Diary of a Wimpy Kid: Rodrick Rules by Jeff Kinney